Air Fryer Popcorn

 • Preheat the air fryer at 200C/400F for 5 minutes.

 • Line the base of the air fryer basket with tin foil.
+I like to shape it into a bowl shape.
 Place the popcorn kernels in a single layer on top of it.

 • Place the air fryer basket in the air fryer and cook for 8 minutes.
 Let the popcorn sit in the air fryer for a further 30 seconds, to allow excess popping.